 Online credit card processing for small businesses

-Everything is online and available for purchase with just a few clicks.
+E-commerce is incredibly convenient, as everything is online and available for purchase with a few quick clicks.
 Online credit card processing works safely and efficiently via a secured Internet connection and allows shoppers to browse and buy from virtually wherever they are.
-It is ideal for any business operating on the Internet.

 What are the costs of setting up online credit card processing for a small business?

-- Some providers charge an extra fixed fee on top of the percentage fee, for example 2.6% plus $0.25.
+Some providers charge an extra fixed fee on top of the percentage fee, for example 2.6% plus 25 cents per transaction.

 Depending on the type of business as well as the number of transactions, you may find that online credit processing is an affordable and flexible choice.

-What to consider when selecting a credit card processing option
+What small businesses should consider when selecting a credit card machine

-Start by considering the needs of your business and do the math to weigh up the extra costs to decide if it’s worth the investment.
-Also, make sure with the processing company that you'll be able to accept major credit cards.
+Start by considering the needs of your business, then do the math to weigh up the extra costs to decide if it’s worth the investment.
+Also, check with the processing company that you'll be able to accept major credit cards.